 Dialectical Behavior Therapy

-Developed in the late 1980s, Dialectical Behavior Therapy (DBT) is a specific kind of Cognitive Behavioral Psychotherapy (CBT).
-DBT was developed by psychologist Marsha M. Linehan with the intent to treat Borderline Personality Disorder (BPD).
-Since the therapy’s development, it’s also been used as treatment for a variety of mental health disorders.
+Developed in the late 1980s, Dialectical Behavior Therapy (DBT) is a specific type of Cognitive Behavioral Psychotherapy (CBT).
+Psychologist Marsha M. Linehan developed DBT with the intent to treat Borderline Personality Disorder (BPD).
+Since the therapy’s development, it’s also been used as treatment for various mental health disorders.

 What Exactly Is DBT?

 DBT treatment is a specific type of psychotherapy, or talk therapy, that utilizes a CBT approach.
 It highlights the psychosocial parts of treatment.